-Electronic journalists have a unique ability and opportunity to provide viewers and listeners with vital news information instantly.
+Despite the development of live video streaming apps, electronic journalists still have superior ability and opportunity to provide viewers and listeners with vital news information instantly.
 Journalists have a special responsibility in such situations to be accurate and to be measured in the tone of their coverage.
-A good guideline in such situations is to cover-react in the newsroom and under-react on the air.
+A good guideline in such situations is to overreact in the newsroom and under-react on the air or online.

 Questions to ask before going live:

 - Are there extra resources to send out with your live team to provide additional security -- at least in situations recognized as unusually risky?